PrioritySoftware/PrioritySoftware.github.io/_sdk/Creating-Charts.md

 As in other procedures, this section requires [user input](User-Input-in-Procedures ), to determine which resources to display and during what time period.
-When run by Direct Activation, there is no need for an INPUT step, but you do need to initialize the necessary parameters (e.g., display mode, time range) in an SQLI step.
+When run as an Action, there is no need for an INPUT step, but you do need to initialize the necessary parameters (e.g., display mode, time range) in an SQLI step.

-Whether you run the **GANTT** procedure by Direct Activation or from the menu, you must define a parameter of **FILE** type, indicating a linked file of records.
+Whether you run the **GANTT** procedure as an Action or from the menu, you must define a parameter of **FILE** type, indicating a linked file of records.
 This parameter is used to execute a link to the table on which the procedure will run.
 All queries executed by the **GANTT**